appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/create-js-module.md

 </dd>

-4. If you want to trigger a function based on a event, you can bind the JS module function to the event of that widget, like:
+4. If you want to trigger a function based on an event, you can bind the JS module function to the event of that widget, like:

 <dd>